MLB releases pandemic-shortened schedule amid testing delays - WHIZ News

 “All my tests came back negative,” Nola said.

 Opening night on July 23 will feature the Yankees and their new ace, Gerrit Cole, visiting the Nationals.
-On the West Coast, the Los Angeles Dodgers and their big offseason acquisition, Mookie Betts, will host the rival San Francisco Giants.
+On the West Coast, the Los Angeles Dodgers and Betts, their big offseason acquisition, will host the rival San Francisco Giants.

 Everybody else will be in action by the next day — in ballparks without fans.
 Teams will play only their division rivals and teams in the corresponding geographic division in the other league.